aligent/bigcommerce-api/README.md

 This project strictly follows [Semantic Versioning](http://semver.org/).

+New versions may include changes pulled from the BigCommerce source schemas.
+Look in [docs/changelog](./docs//changelog/) for any resulting changes to interfaces.

 ## Support

 If you have a problem with this library, please file an [issue](https://github.com/aligent/bigcommerce-api/issues/new) here on GitHub.